-DbUnit includes a comprehensive test suite.
-Most of the tests are unit tests , and do not rely on any particular database environment.
-Some of the tests are integration tests , and can test DbUnit functionality against a particular database.
+Most of the tests are unit tests, and do not rely on any particular database environment.
+The unit tests are executed in the normal Maven test phase.

 Maven profiles control which database environment is in use for a particular test run.